Addiction | 6 min read

 There are many ways Adderall may be misused and abused.
 The most common is students misusing Adderall as a study aid or an academic performance enhancer.
 It’s perceived to improve alertness and concentration because of how it helps ADHD, but there’s no evidence that it has these effects in people without ADHD.[1]
 Young adults who abuse Adderall often have lower academic performance.

-Athletes also use stimulants for their anti-fatigue properties to potentially improve athletic performance.
-[3] Many major sports organizations ban stimulants like Adderall.
+Athletes also use stimulants for their anti-fatigue properties, which may potentially improve athletic performance.[2]
+Many major sports organizations ban stimulants like Adderall.

 Another common misuse of Adderall is as a weight loss aid.
-Stimulants like Adderall can reduce the appetite and increase energy, helping people lose weight more easily.
+Stimulants like Adderall can suppress appetite and increase energy, making it easier for people to lose weight.

 Some people may abuse Adderall along with other drugs to amplify or counteract their effects, such as taking a stimulant to stay awake while taking a depressant like alcohol or opioids.
 This is extremely dangerous as there’s no way to predict how the drugs will interact.